ProVista Sod Installation

 Shade: ~4–6h Color: darker blue-green Mow: ~2.0–3.5″ Low-mow habit Glyphosate tolerant*

 Texture & density.
-Shorter internodes and slower vertical growth yield a tight, uniform canopy that looks freshly cut longer and helps suppress weeds.
+Shorter internodes and slower vertical growth yield a tight, uniform canopy that looks freshly cut longer and helps suppress weeds between mowings.

 Weed control.
-ProVista’s tolerance to glyphosate allows selective control of many weeds on established turf when products are used correctly and strictly per label.
-Avoid spraying onto non-tolerant plants or new installs.
+ProVista’s glyphosate tolerance allows selective control of many weeds on established turf when products are used correctly and strictly per label.
+Only apply to healthy, fully established ProVista — not new installs — and avoid spraying onto adjacent non-tolerant plants.

 Pests & disease.
-As with other St. Augustine, monitor chinch bugs on sunny edges.
-Prevent large patch (cool/wet) and gray leaf spot (hot/rainy) with morning irrigation, sharp blades, and moderate fertility.
+As with all St. Augustine, monitor chinch bugs on sunny edges.
+Prevent large patch (cool/wet) and gray leaf spot (hot/rainy) with morning irrigation, sharp mower blades, and moderate fertility.
+ProVista’s slower vertical growth reduces thatch accumulation compared to more vigorous St. Augustine types, which helps lower fungal risk over time.

 *Always read and follow herbicide labels.
 Apply only to healthy, established ProVista turf, and spot-test if unsure.